Competition, stability, and functionality in excitatory-inhibitory neural circuits: Preliminaries

 \subsection{Game theory}

-Compared to optimization where we try to minimize a single scalar-valued function, the subject of game theory considers the problem of ``minimizing several coupled scalar-valued functions.''
-Namely, given $n$ agents or players, each agent has its own cost function $J_i$ which it tries to minimize.
-However, each $J_i$ also depends on the actions of each of the other agents, so, in general, it is not possible to find a set of actions that globally minimizes as $J_i$ simultaneously.
-Instead, the strategy used by each agent plays a key role in deciding the solution notion.
-In this work, we use the notion of Nash equilibrium as the notion of a ``solution'' to the game.
-To introduce the definition of Nash equilibrium and the essential concept of best response in the following subsection.
+In contrast to optimization theory, where one tries to minimize a single scalar-valued function, game theory considers the problem of ``simultaneously minimizing several coupled scalar-valued functions.''
+Given $N$ agents or players, the \(i\)th agent has a cost function $J_i$ which it tries to minimize.
+However, each $J_i$ also depends on the actions of the other agents, so, in general, it is not possible to find a set of actions that globally minimizes all $J_i$ simultaneously.
+Instead, the strategy used by each agent plays a key role in deciding what conditions constitute a solution.
+In this work, we use the notion of Nash equilibrium as the ``solution'' to the game.
+We introduce the definition of Nash equilibrium and draw connections to variational inequalities.
+The interested reader is referred to the following two books~\citep{EAA-MGF:23, SI:25} for game-theoretic reference and to~\citep{RTR:17} for the variational inequality perspective of Nash solutions, for a deeper treatment of each subject.